How Healthy Are Chickpeas? The NYT Weighs In

 Eaten on their own, these legumes aren’t considered a complete source of protein.
 Fortunately, all you have to do is eat them alongside grains:

-“If you pair chickpeas with grains, particularly whole grains, the two foods complement each other to provide enough of all of the amino acids you need”
+“If you pair chickpeas with grains, the two foods complement each other to provide enough of all of the amino acids you need”

 As if we needed another excuse to eat pasta e ceci!
 We also love them blended into a unique hummus made extra savory with Sardinian mullet bottarga.
 Pair this dip with fresh vegetables and whole-grain bread, and you’ve got yourself an extremely nutritious meal.